33 weeks pregnant

 He heard the clan before he saw them, and to his surprise he felt his spirits lift.
 In spite of all the tragedy, these were the people he had grown up with.
 Children laughed and screamed.
 He could hear the shrill shouts of women, the bleating of a ram.

 Looking up at Grinda, he smiled at her.
 Hand pressed to her belly, she smiled back.
-Before they broke through the trees, Mock helped her down.
+Before they broke through the trees and revealed themselves, Mock helped her down.
 Her hand was small in his but it gripped him tightly.
-He heard her take a deep breath.
+She took a deep breath.

 Side by side, they entered the clearing.
 The silence was almost instant.
 Heads turned.
-All conversation stopped.
+Conversation stopped.
 Even the screaming children quietened.